 Detecting a passive attack is very difficult and impossible in many cases because it does not involve data alteration in any way.
 However, you can implement protective measures to stop it, including:

 An active attack involves using information gathered during a passive attack to compromise a user or network.
 There are many types of active attacks.
 In a masquerade attack, an intruder will pretend to be another user to gain access to the restricted area in the system.
 In a replay attack, the intruder steals a packet from the network and forwards that packet to a service or application as if the intruder were the user who originally sent the packet.
 Denial-of-service (DoS) and distributed denial-of-service (DDoS) attacks are also examples of active attacks, both of which work by preventing authorized users from accessing a specific resource on a network or the internet (for example, flooding a web server with more traffic than it can handle).

 Unlike a passive attack, an active attack is more likely to be discovered quickly by the target upon executing it.
 The following are some protective measures against this type of attack:

 Figure 2 - Demonstration of Active attack (Modification of a message)

 Cybersecurity risks can be broadly segmented into two types: passive and active attacks.
-In a passive attack, no modification of data occurs and the target does not know about its occurrence, unless they have a system that monitors and protects machine identities.
+In a passive attack, no modification of data occurs and the target does not know about its occurrence unless they have a system that monitors and protects machine identities.
 In an active attack, system resources and data are modified or otherwise damaged system, affecting its normal operations.
-Although a user will more likely become aware of an active attack than a passive one, the root cause of active attacks are hard to determine without proper monitoring and protection of human and machine identities.
+Although a user will more likely become aware of an active attack than a passive one, the root cause of active attacks is hard to determine without proper monitoring and protection of human and machine identities.